0n0w1c/electric-grid/faq.md

 ---
 #### How to connect a Transformator to a circuit network?
 While the electric poles of the Transformator will carry circuit signals as any electric pole, they do *not* connect the Transformator to the circuit network.
-To connect the Transformator, a circuit wire must be connected the internal pump, which is located near the yellow plug.
+To connect the Transformator, a circuit wire must be connected the internal pump, which is the middle section.

 ---
 #### In modding terms, what is a Transformator?